-You can find the details of our estates in Dunfermline, Southwick, Dumfries and Galloway, Aberdeenshire, Wigtownshire.
+You can find the details of our estates in Ardallie, Aberdeenshire, Dunfermline, Southwick, Dumfries and Galloway, Aberdeenshire, Wigtownshire.
 Please refer to your certificate to see where your plot is located or use our Where's my plot page with your unique plot number to locate your plot.
 All locations are beautiful and secluded woodlands.

 Eddleston is located about an hour south of Edinburgh, the capital of Scotland.
 It is a beautiful nature area fill with young native trees.
 With a slight elevation of 280m to 340m above sea level, it enjoys a nice view of the northern side of the adjoining mature Cloich Forest.
 Ducks can often be spotted in the ponds nearby.

 We highly recommend checking out the historic town of Peebles while you are visiting your plot in Eddleston.

 You can find our land in Eddleston on Google Maps here.

 Ardallie is a small hamlet in rural Aberdeenshire, Scotland.
 When visiting the area, the first things you notice are the gently rolling pastoral fields, quaint farms, and pockets of idyllic forest – it’s a window into Scotland of the past.